-"Faith and Works" - Lk 10:38-42 - July 21/13
+"The Other Half of Faith" - Lk 10:38-42 - July 17, 2016

 How many of you who were here last week remember what the Gospel text was?
 Or the topic of the sermon?
 Hands up - yes, it's ok to raise your hands in a Presbyterian worship service!
 Hmmm.
 Ok.
-For the rest of you, and for those of you who weren't here, last week's text was the incident immediately preceding this one, and it was about the Good Samaritan - remember the Nike commercial: "Just do it!"?
-Keep that in the back of your mind as we look at today's incident between Jesus and Martha.
+For the rest of you, and for those of you who weren't here, last week's text was the incident immediately preceding this one, and it was about the Good Samaritan - remember also that Nike commercial: "Just do it!"?
+Keep all that in the back of your mind as we look at today's incident between Jesus and Martha.